Electoral systems and boundaries

 Considering the cost and resource implications of reforming the electoral system and Assembly boundaries.

-Please ensure that you have considered the Assembly’s policy on disclosure of information before submitting information to the Committee.
+Respondents were asked to ensure they had considered the Senedd’s policy on disclosure of information before submitting information to the Committee.

 Should you wish to speak to someone regarding this consultation, please use the below contact details: